profgreatwonder/effect_of_handling_missing_values_on_model_building_and_evaluation/README.md

 # Boston House Price Prediction

-## Problem Statement
+## Project Goal

-This project is about creating a model that will help users predict the house prices in Boston.
-For this model, we will check the effect of 4 different methods of handling missing values to see it's effect on the model in order to choose the best model based on how the missing values were handled.
+The focus of the project is about checking the effect of 4 different methods of handling missing values to see how it affects model building and evaluaton.

-The model that fared the best will then be passed to production for future prediction.
+## Project Desciption

+Dataset will be prepared, cleaned and Exploratory Data Analysis(EDA) carried out in a file called, `data_preprocessing.ipynb`.
+From this file, 4 new datasets will be created after applying the different 4 different methodology of handling missing values.
+The generated datasets will then be used to build 4 models respectively.
+These models will be evaluated and based on the result of the evaluations, the best model will be selected.
+The selected model will the be passed to production(deployed).

-The dataset was split into two, `train` (which was further split in two, `train` and `validation`) and `test`.
+The dataset was split into two, `train` and `test`. `train` would have been split further in two, `train` and `validation` but the dataset had just `506` observations.

-Filling the missing values
+#### Chosen Methodology for Handling Missing values

 - with 0s
 - with the mean of the column
 - by deleting the rows with missing data
 - by deleting the columns with missing data

+#### The Evaluation Metrics for all Four Include:

+- mean_absolute_error
+- mean_squared_error
+- mean_squared_error_with_np
+- r2_score
+- adjusted_r_score

 ## Dataset Description